chartjes/blog/source/_posts/2011-10-10-grumpy-programmers-guide-to-remote-working-part-1.markdown

 comments: true
 sharing: true
 ---
-Well, I couldn't very wall call this post [MOAR OFFICE PORN](https://twitter.com/weierophinney/status/122317724117516288) as [MWOP](http://weierophinney.net/matthew/) suggested.
+Well, I couldn't very well call this post [MOAR OFFICE PORN](https://twitter.com/weierophinney/status/122317724117516288) as [MWOP](http://weierophinney.net/matthew/) suggested.

 I have talked before on this blog about stuff related to what goes into being a successful remote worker.
 I've been telecommuting for 4-1/2 years now and it's the best thing that ever happened to my career.
 It allowed me to grow into the programmer I am today by teaching me the importance of being disciplined, learning how to communicate effectively in a remote environment, and how to not take shit from anyone just because I wasn't in the same office as them.
 This will be the first article in a series about what I think are some successful strategies for being a good remote worker.
 Today's lesson is about creating an effective workspace.